 This is important, because what Phillimore is really complaining about in her lecture is of being upset.
 But Lord Judge’s observations make clear that this is not enough to take any published statement into the category of a criminal offence.

 Our smart phones bring abuse right to us, it is literally in our hands.
 Abusers can also use the internet to reveal and publish person [sic] details about us.
 The psychological impact of such abuse has the potential to be enormously harmful and certainly bears comparison with an actual physical assault.

 This is tendentious, however.
 For a start, people can programme their smart phones, assuming they choose to have a smart phone (not everyone does), to block or exclude unwelcome content.
 You don’t have to be on Twitter or Facebook: it’s a choice.
 And there are privacy settings within such platforms.

 It is true that many personal details are published on the internet.
 Some of this is legitimate, and some not.
 This is a highly fact-sensitive area.

 As for abuse, it all depends what is meant by “abuse”.
 Phillimore’s definition of what constitutes abuse is hugely elastic and subjective.
 Her suggestion that words should be regarded as tantamount to a physical assault is misconceived.
 Should we equate a nasty tweet or a text with being raped?
 Surely not.

 Phillimore clearly has an axe to grind, based on her own personal disputes with others, about whom she gives virtually no information.
 I should add that she alludes to me as “the ringleader of the group harassing me”!
-That is untrue and preposterous, but it is an illustration of her propensity to misstate facts in an attempt to garner sympathy.
+That is untrue and preposterous, but it is an illustration of her propensity to misstate facts in a deeply disingenuous attempt to garner sympathy from the innocent public.